Margaret Agnew Blennerhassett: Life

 Harman Blennerhassett and Aaron Burr were both arrested and imprisoned in the Virginia State Penitentiary until they were granted freedom.
 The trial in Richmond had exhausted the Blennerhassett's accounts.
 The following years were met with financial hardships and moving through different states and countries.
 The Blennerhassetts first turned to growing cotton in Mississippi.
 During the War of 1812 embargo, they relocated to Montreal, Quebec, Canada.
 After Harman tried and failed at setting up a law firm, he returned to Europe while Margaret and the children stayed in Montreal.

 In 1825, Margaret and her children joined Harman in Europe.
 Harman died in 1831.
 Margaret remained in Europe until 1842, when she and son Harman Jr., returned to the United States.
-She petitioned Congress for restitution for the Blennerhassett Mansion’s destruction.
+She petitioned Congress for restitution for the Blennerhassett Mansion’s destruction alongside Henry Clay, who was previously involved in defending Burr and her husband and had learned that she was residing in a New York tenement and was struggling to support her severely afflicted son.
+Clay, recognizing the injustice that had befallen her, attempted to persuade Congress to provide her with a modest compensation for the destruction of her home, years after the tragic events that had happened.
 Although a Senate committee voted in favor of her appeal, she died June 16, 1842, in a poor house in New York City.
 The Sisters of Charity buried her in a New York cemetery.

 Together Margaret and Harman had six children.
 Two sons, Dominic (1799) and Harman (1803), were born to them during their time on the island.
 A baby girl, named Margaret, was also born during their time on the island but did not survive infancy.
 Another girl also named Margaret was born during their time in Mississippi.
 Their youngest child, Joseph, was born in 1812.

 Their home on the island remained empty for many years before finally burning to the ground.
 Between 1984 and 1991, the State of West Virginia reconstructed the Blennerhassett Mansion on its original foundations.
 The mansion and island comprise Blennerhassett Island Historical State Park.
 In 1996, the bodies of Margaret and Harman Jr. were reburied on the island in an historical Episcopal ceremony.